josephguzman1994/IllithidNova/README.md

   - `--no_titles`: Removes any dynamically generated title information from plots in preparation for scientific publication
   - `--save_data`: Saves quality and distance filtered data sets to file.
   - `--pdf`: Specifies the plot outputs to PDF file, rather than display.
+  - `--use_brightest_star`: Instead of querying the SIMBAD catalogue for the SN location marker, use the brightest star instead.

   ## Configuration